rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 &#123;%- endfor -%&#125;
 &#123;%- endfor -%&#125;
 </code></pre>
-(REMOVE the "\"s in the above before copying to the Template Editor.
-I haven't figured out yet how to show the code without escaping

 The Template Editor’s results window should now contain a neatly formatted YAML listing of your MQTT-based entities, grouped by device, showing each one’s entity_id and its friendly_name stripped of its device name.

 Example of what the template might generate.